GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 7

 M, N, O and P divided Rs 44352 among themselves.
-M took $$\frac{3}{4}th$$ of the money, N took $$\frac{1}{6}th$$ of the remaining amount and rest was divided among O and P in the ratio of 3:4 respectively.
+M took $$\frac{3}{4}th$$ of the money, N took $$\frac{1}{6}th$$ of the remaining amount, and the rest was divided among O and P in the ratio of 3:4, respectively.
 How much did O get as his share?

 Show Answer